 After hearing me expand on my initial thoughts Cara simply said, "Can you put together a proposal of what you think would make a good book about children and photography."This response totally caught me off guard in so many ways and the pause between her question and my answer seemed very significant (at least to me).
 Hmm?
 It was really easy to speak off the top of my head about this, but to put it all in writing in an approachable way just seemed incredibly daunting (no wonder no one had done it); I'm a photographer not a writer after all (or so I thought).
 Yet, I accepted her challenge and within the cracks of writing new curriculum for three separate college level courses I put my thoughts to paper and turned them into Focal Press a few months later.

 It was maybe a month after that when I received word that my proposal had been accepted and another few months more and I was able to corral an amazing graphic designer, Matt Simpson, to work on the grid with me (how lucky am I), and enlist the help of the very talented Davian Roberts Ogilvie to be my ideas editor (helping me shape my thoughts and writings into concise bite sized morsels of information).
-I decided to step away from shooting and live off savings.
+I decided to step away from shooting for a spell and lived off my savings.
 I got to work on the manuscript and design and almost a year later the book was published!

 Again...Consider this book as a gift to anyone who seeks a holistic approach to photographing childhood, someone who seeks to be an informed artist-photographer and not just a button pusher.
 Creatives, you can feel confident in recommending this one to your friends! ;)...and so ends my shameless self promotion.